Sciatica Treatment & Nerve Pain Relief in Princeton & Staten Island

 What does sciatica treatment involve?

-Sciatica treatment and pain relief is possible at New Jersey Spine Surgeons.
+Sciatica treatment and nerve pain relief are possible at New Jersey Spine Surgeons.
 Our goal is to restore your back functionality with the least invasive approach.
-In many cases, conservative treatment may prove effective at providing sciatica relief.
-Treatment options depend on each patient’s needs and symptoms, and may involve:
+In many cases, conservative treatments may prove effective at providing sciatica relief.
+Sciatica treatment options depend on each patient’s needs and symptoms, and may involve:

-- Avoiding painful positions and activities that cause pain
+- Avoiding painful positions and activities that cause nerve pain

 - Taking pain medications, either over-the-counter or prescription medications depending on the level of pain